- What should I know before starting my apartment search?

-The only legal fees are first month’s rent, last month’s rent, security deposit and a lock fee.
-A realtor can charge for a credit check but not charge a generic application fee.
-Illegal fees include application fees, pet fees, pest removal fees, and lease re-signing fees.
-If you feel you are being charged an illegal fee, consult the Boston Office of Housing Stability at (617) 635-4200 or at firstname.lastname@example.org.
+The legal fees include first month’s rent, last month’s rent, security deposit, lock fee, and a broker fee (if they are a licensed broker).
+Illegal fees include pet fees, pest removal fees, and lease re-signing fees.
+If you feel you are being charged other fees you feel are questionable or illegal, contact us or consult the Boston Office of Housing Stability at (617) 635-4200 or at email@example.com.

 - Can I break my lease?

 It is very difficult to break a lease.
 You may be able to discuss changing the terms of your lease with your landlord and amend the move out date, however, the landlord is not obligated to grant permission to do so unless there are extenuating circumstances.
-We recommend contacting our office directly at email@example.com, 617-373-8480, or visit us in 226 Curry Student Center.
+We recommend contacting our office directly at firstname.lastname@example.org, 617-373-8480, or visit us in 152 Speare Hall.
 We can advise you on your rights, your lease terms, and next steps for your specific situation and needs.

 - Who is responsible for removing pests?